a16z/jolt/book/src/future/groth-16.md

 Suggested plan of attack:
 1. Circuit for HyperKZG verification
 2. Circuit for batched HyperKZG verification
-3. Circuit for RAM verification
+3. Circuit for sumcheck verification
-4. Circuit for lookups verification
+4. Circuit for instruction/subtable MLE evaluations
 5. Circuit for Spartan verification